kauralasoo/MTAT.03.239_Bioinformatics/Snakemake_tutorial.md

 		shell:
 			"hisat2 -x annotations/hisat2_index/hisat2_index -1 {input.fastq1} -2 {input.fastq2} | samtools view -Sb > {outbut.bam}"

+We can now execute this rule by running:

+	snakemake -np sorted_reads/B.bam

 However, this rule is not very useful, because it will only work on a single sample.
 To make the rule more general, we can replace the sample name with a wildcard:

 	rule align_reads: